All Episodes

 She is the primo financial journalist in America, correct?

-I mean by many popular characterizations.
+I mean, by many popular characterizations.

-Oh, you're laughing at there's non lemon.
+Oh, you're laughing at there's Don Lemon.

 Yeah, I know.